erichevers/deepstream_fr/README.md

 # Deepstream Face Recognition
 This Face Recognition program for the Xavier NX is based on NVIDIA DeepStream

-This is work in progress.
-Nothing works yet, but will one day
+This is work in progress, but the basics are working

 # Setup:
 Get NVIDIA Jetson Xavier NX out of the box